riryrizkiyah/Labor-Classification/README.md

 - Unemployment in Northen Maluku Province dominated by they who had Vocational Highschool education level.
 - Unemployment numbers between middle highschool, highschool and Higher Education level are same.
 - Non Labor force dominated by woman and younger population (15-19) yo.
 - Random Forest Classification used to modelling the employment and unemployment in Northen Maluku Province's Labor Force.
-Undersampaling method shows best evaluation score.
+Combine method shows best evaluation score.